 - a.
 Plant materials must be hardy to the regional climate, per the USDA Plant Hardiness Zone Map.
 The selection and installation of plants with a USDA Hardiness Zone range that is two above and two below the current Hardiness Zone for the Town of Canandaigua.

 - The use of invasive plant species listed by the New York State Department of Environmental Conservation as prohibited or regulated is not permitted.

 - c.
-Native plant species should be used in place of non-native species where possible or practical.

-- d.
 Plant selection must also consider the following factors to ensure plantings are appropriate for the site's microclimate and do not create a safety hazard or obstruct the public right-of-way:

 - 1. Mature form, habit, and size;

 - 2. Soil, water, and solar requirements;

 - 3. Urban and pollution tolerance;

 - 4. Salt tolerance;

 - 5. Seasonal interest; and,

 - 6. Maintenance requirements

-- a.
-All plant materials shall meet the following minimum size standards, as noted in Table 1: Recommended Plant Materials and Minimum Size Standards.
+- All plant materials shall meet the following minimum size standards, as noted in Table 1: Recommended Plant Materials and Minimum Size Standards.